Posture

 4) Improve body awareness

-Awareness training helps you notice when you drift, then reset without over-bracing.
-Your physiotherapist may also use taping or other simple feedback strategies while you build new habits.
+Awareness training helps you notice when you drift, then reset without bracing.
+Your physio may also use taping or simple feedback while you build new habits.

 Supports and tools